jrieke/cnn-interpretability/README.md

 ### Images

 To download the corresponding images, log in on the ADNI page, go to "Download" -> "Image Collections" -> "Data Collections".
 In the box on the left, select "Other shared collections" -> "ADNI" -> "ADNI1:Annual 2 Yr 1.5T" (or the corresponding collection for 3T) and download all images.
-We preprocessed all images by non-linear registration to a 1 mm isotropic ICBM template via ANTs (http://stnava.github.io/ANTs/) with default parameters.
+We preprocessed all images by non-linear registration to a 1 mm isotropic ICBM template via [ANTs](http://stnava.github.io/ANTs/) with default parameters, using the quick registration script from [here](https://github.com/ANTsX/ANTs/blob/master/Scripts/antsRegistrationSyNQuick.sh).

 To be consistent with the codebase, put the images into the folders `data/ADNI/ADNI_2Yr_15T_quick_preprocessed` (for the 1.5 Tesla images) or `data/ADNI/ADNI_2Yr_3T_preprocessed` (for the 3 Tesla images).
 Within these folders, each image should have the following path: `<PTID>/<Visit (spaces removed)>/<PTID>_<Scan.Date (/ replaced by -)>_<Visit (spaces removed)>_<Image.ID>_<DX>_Warped.nii.gz`.
 If you want to use a different directory structure, you need to change the method `get_image_filepath` and/or the filenames in `datasets.py`.